Taxonomy Boot Camp 2019 Agenda

 • Terry Casey, Indexer-Taxonomist, Casey Indexing & Information Service

-• Katherine Black, Information Management Consultant, Dovecot Studio, Inc.
+• Katherine Black, Senior Consultant, Dovecot Studio

 • Partnering with IT to Deploy Taxonomies